Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 This Tuft has 4 twists and is not as good.
 This is a sign of a lower-grade carpet.
 Inexpensive Plush and Textured Plush styles often have tufts similar to this and range from $10 to $20 per square yard or $1.11 to $2.22 per square foot.
 More expensive styles have higher Tuft-Twist ratings.

 When you look at a potential carpet to buy you can look at the tuft and count the twists yourself.
 Looped Berber carpets have twisted tufts too, but it is very hard to count them with the naked eye.
-Most looped Berber styles will state the tuft twist rating on the sample or the manufacturer's spec sheet.
+Most looped Berber styles will show the tuft twist rating on the back of the sample or on the manufacturer's spec sheet.

 A few important Carpet facts no one else will tell you...